CableWiFi-1/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 Add /action to the PATH. /action should be the last directory the shell looks into when looking for a program.
 Create a script that lists environment variables.
 Create a script that lists environment variables.
+A script that lists all local variables and environment variables, and functions.